 Table of Contents

-The Active Directory forest (abbreviated AD) comes from GWDG´s PC-Network and has always evolved over the years.
-The created structure is divided into different domains.
-A domain is an organizational construct who manage and networkes computer and user.
+The Active Directory forest (abbreviated AD) comes from GWDG's PC-Network and has always evolved over the years.
+Its structure is divided into different domains.
+A domain is an organizational construct that manages and networks computer and user.
 Such integration enables centralized administrative management and the use of shared resources.
 The allocation of administrative privileges can also be limited by the parts of a domain structures, so-called Organizational Units (OU).

 The aim is to facilitate access to resources on the network for users through centralized management of user IDs, computers and printers.
 At the same time it eases the workload and improves the support from the GWDG for the IT executives in the institutes.